dgreenwald/good_sciencing/README.md

 # good_sciencing
-Code to debunk Good Sciencing claims that athlete cardiac deaths have increased using their own data.

 This repo contains a Python script and text file to show that the Good Sciencing data popularly cited in anti-vaccine arguments

 https://goodsciencing.com/covid/athletes-suffer-cardiac-arrest-die-after-covid-shot/

-do not actually show any increase in athlete deaths compared to Maron et al (2006),
+do not actually show any increase in athlete deaths following the introduction of vaccines (January 2021 onward) compared to Maron et al (2006),

 https://www.ahajournals.org/doi/10.1161/CIRCULATIONAHA.108.804617